yumium/tech_notes/C++/A gentle introduction to C++.md

 Like a resizable array.
 Elements stored contiguously.
 Expands automatically as needed.
 Because of this extra space is allocated for future expansion (without needing to allocate memory and copy every time).

+Expansion implementation depends on the compiler used.
+For GNU, we do geometric expansion (each time we reallocate, we double in size, so amortized O(1)).
+Alas, reallocation is expensive, so use `reserve()` if you know the size beforehand.

 Total amount of allocated memory queried using `capacity()` function.
 Extra memory can be freed using `shrink_to_fit()` function.

 Time complexity